lw292/unixclass/README.md

 chmod g+x combine_data # Only make it executable for the group
 ```

-This is fine, but if you read the instructions of Unix-based programs, you will often encounter `chmod` used with numbers, which are known as the **Octal Representation of File Permissions**:
+This is fine, but if you read the instructions of some programs, you will often encounter `chmod` used with numbers, which are known as the **Octal Representation of File Permissions**:

 ![Octal](./images/octal.jpg)